tonib/kaichronicles/README.md

 * You cannot redistribute the game books data in any way

 The Android older version supported is the 4.4.2 (API 19).
 The web is tested with the latest version of Chrome and Firefox.
-So, other browsers or/and older versions maybe don't work
+So, other browsers or/and older versions may don't work.

 ## Setup